The Loop Murnaghan-Nakayama Rule: Proof of Theorem 1

 \begin{proof} We consider a sign reversing involution which cancels pairs of terms in the sum.
 We then identify the sum of the fixed terms as $x^\delta s_{\lambda,N}[n]$.
 The involution we use is defined in \cite{ckr:cpeccdsf}, the setting here is only slightly different.
 We include the details for completeness.

-The involution $I_1$ is defined on a pair $(T,\tau)$ as follows: \begin{enumerate}[(I)] \item Look for the rightmost and then highest pair of squares $ \ydiagram{1,1}$ such that the upper entry is at least the lower entry. \item Swap every box to the left of the upper box in (I) with the box directly to its southeast. \item Swap the elements of $\tau$ which index these two rows. \end{enumerate} Define $I_1(T,\tau)$ to be the new tableau and permutation obtained through this process.
+The involution $I_1$ is defined on a pair $(T,\tau)$ as follows: \begin{enumerate}[(I)] \item Look for the rightmost and then highest vertical domino $ \ydiagram{1,1}$ such that the upper entry is at least the lower entry. \item Swap every box to the left of the upper box in (I) with the box directly to its southeast. \item Swap the elements of $\tau$ which index these two rows. \end{enumerate} Define $I_1(T,\tau)$ to be the new tableau and permutation obtained through this process.
+We will often abuse notation and write $I_1(T,\tau)=(I_1(T),I_1(\tau))$ to reference the action on the tableau or the permutation alone.
 See Example \ref{exi1} above for two elements of $\mathcal{T}$ which are interchanged by $I_1$.

+First of all, $I_1(T,\tau)$ is an involution because the location of the domino in step (I) is preserved under the action.
 It is easy to see that $x^T=x^{I_1(T)}$ since the involution moves entries along diagonals on which the colors are constant.
-It is also easy to see that $sgn(\tau)=-sgn(I_1(\tau))$ whenever $(T,\tau)$ is not fixed by $I_1$.
+It is also easy to see that $(-1)^{\tau}=-(-1)^{I_1(\tau)}$ whenever $(T,\tau)$ is not fixed by $I_1$ because switching two elements of the labeling $\tau$ corresponds to multiplying the corresponding permutation by a transposition.
 Therefore, we conclude that

 where $\mathcal{T}^{I_1}$ is the set of elements in $\mathcal{T}$ which are fixed by $I_1$.

 It is left to analyze $\mathcal{T}^{I_1}$.
 If $(T,\tau)$ is fixed by $I_1$, then $T$ must be a column-strict tableau.
 In particular, the column immediately to the left of $\lambda\subset\hat\lambda$ should read $1,...,N$ top to bottom.
 In particular, this implies that the entries of $\hat\lambda\setminus\lambda$ must be $1$ in the first row, $2$ in the second row, etc. and $\tau$ is forced to be the identity.
 The constraint imposed on the entries of $\lambda$ are simply that they form a semi-standard tableau.
 The entries in $\hat\lambda\setminus\lambda$ contribute $x^\delta$ to each monomial $x^T$ and the sum over all semi-standard tableaux of $\lambda$ contributes $s_{\lambda,N}[n]$.